Enforcer (ice hockey): In Australian rules football

+In baseball

+While not a contact sport, baseball has a long history of pitchers acting as enforcers to police the sport's "unwritten rules."
+If an opposing batter violates etiquette (such as excessively celebrating a home run) or if an opposing pitcher hits a teammate, the enforcer will often retaliate by throwing a beanball or a brushback pitch at the opposing team's hitters.
+Hall of Fame pitchers like Bob Gibson, Don Drysdale, and Nolan Ryan were highly regarded for their willingness to enforce the plate and protect their teammates through intimidation.

 In basketball

 Enforcers are also recognized as existing in basketball albeit more informally and with more restraint due to the stronger regulations on physical contact.
 As fighting is prohibited, enforcers will usually commit intentional fouls against offending players and it is common for enforcers to be ejected from games.
 An example of this type of player is Draymond Green, who is recognized as the enforcer who protects Stephen Curry and is the second-most ejected player in NBA history.
 Sophie Cunningham gained recognition as an enforcer after being ejected for tackling Jacy Sheldon in retribution for poking Cunningham's teammate Caitlin Clark in the eye earlier in the game.
 Sales of Cunningham's jersey increased dramatically and she gained hundreds of thousands of new followers on her social media accounts in the immediate aftermath of the incident.
-Dennis Rodman, Charles Oakley, Kevin Garnett, Karl Malone, Charles Barkley and Shaquille O'Neal have also been described as enforcers.
+Dennis Rodman, Charles Oakley, Kevin Garnett, Karl Malone, Charles Barkley, Shaquille O'Neal and Maurice Lucas have also been described as enforcers.

+In rugby

+Both rugby union and rugby league feature enforcers, typically found among the "forwards".
+A rugby enforcer's job is to establish physical dominance over the opposition forward pack in scrums, rucks, and tackles, thereby creating space and psychological advantages for their teammates.

+In rugby union, South African lock Bakkies Botha was famously nicknamed "The Enforcer" for his bruising, highly physical style of play that helped the Springboks win the 2007 Rugby World Cup.
+In rugby league, players like Adrian Morley and Les Boyd were renowned for their aggressive defense and high-impact hit-ups.